Sunday, May 19, 2013

 That's why the celebration of his life today cannot be limited to a single community or issue.
 African-Americans are justly proud that he rose from their ranks, but his life is significant to all Americans.

-It's been four decades since King's death in 1968.
+It's been five decades since King's death in 1968.
 For years, many scholars have suggested that King faced the same fate that has befallen many a historical figure - being frozen in a moment in time that ignores the full complexity of the man and his message.

 Tags: , , , ,